linuswillner/wsl-scripts/README.md

-# wsl-setup-scripts
+# wsl-scripts

-My quick setup scripts for WSL instances
+A collection of my personal scripts for setting up WSL instances